Experience two weeks of first-class tennis, served with strawberries and cream, at the Wimbledon Lawn Tennis Championships.

-The tournament attracts around 500,000 spectators and millions of television viewers worldwide.
+The tournament attracts around 500,000 spectators including the royal family and millions of TV viewers worldwide.

 Almost uniquely for a major sporting event, Wimbledon offers spectators the chance to buy premium tickets on the day – but be prepared to queue!

 Check back later for more information on ticket on-day sales.

 The Lawn Tennis Championships at Wimbledon have developed from the first meeting in 1877, witnessed by a few spectators, to a highly professional tournament attracting an attendance of close to 500,000 people.
 Players from more than 60 nations compete in front of a crowd of millions worldwide, through press, radio, internet and television.